 Mt Islip is a 4.2 mile out and back trail located near Valyermo, California and is good for all skill levels.
-The trail is primarily used for hiking, horses, and mountain biking and is accessible from June until November.
+The trail is primarily used for hiking, horses, and mountain biking and is best used from June until November.
 Dogs and horses are also able to use this trail.

 Vast mountain vistas, lovely pine forest, mid-hike picnic spot The views to the south from the summit of Mt Islip are nothing short of stunning.
 You can see Crystal Lake, the front range of the San Gabriels, as well as the San Gabriel river canyon.
 I had my lunch looking at this vista and felt like I was in heaven.
 The hike starts out heading up a forest service road for a half mile, then you head left at the signed trailhead to Little Jimmy Camp, one mile ahead.
 I really like the gently rolling, pine shaded trail into Little Jimmy Camp.
 The less ambitious in your group can relax in the camp (it has rest rooms and a spring a 1/4 mile away), while the balance of your group heads up to the summit.
 The summit trail is at the back of Little Jimmy camp (walk past both rest rooms).
 The summit trail takes you up some switch backs to a ridgeline.
 There is a junction with another trail at the ridgeline that comes up from Crystal Lake, but you should stay on the ridgeline trail up to the summit.